SARMAE: Masked Autoencoder for SAR Representation Learning: Experiments

 To further illustrate this mechanism, we visualize reconstructions from different pretrained MAE variants, as shown in Figure~\ref{fig:SARC}.
 With SARC, the model can recover the local scene structures present in the original SAR image (see the red box), whereas training on noisy SAR data alone results in blurred or incomplete reconstructions.
 This demonstrates that SARC injects clear optical semantic priors, enabling the model to discern true scene content and substantially enhancing the noise-aware masked image modeling process.

-Based on the above ablation results, we find that SARE encourages the model to identify noise components irrelevant to scene understanding, enabling it to learn which information should be suppressed.
+Based on the above ablation results, we find that SARE encourages the model to identify noise components irrelevant to scene understanding, enabling it to learn the correct information.
 In contrast, SARC introduces paired optical priors that guide the model toward clearer semantic structures.
 Together, these two components operate from complementary perspectives and jointly enhance the model’s representation and generalization ability on SAR imagery.